fvilers/task/README.md

 ```

 ```
- 1  🔲  Task out the trash
+ 1  🔲  Take out the trash
  2  🔲  Do the dishes
 ```